 350g / 11 oz minced beef or lamb

 150ml / 1/4 pint hot water

 50g / 2 oz pine nuts, lightly roasted

-- If the peppers are very thick, you can drop them whole in a pot of boiling water for 2-3 minutes
+- If the peppers are very thick, you can drop them whole in a pot of boiling water for 2-3 minutes to soften.
+Drain.

 - Slice the tops off the tomatoes and peppers, keeping them in one piece.

 - These will be the caps on top of the stuffed vegetables.
 Put aside.